dogweather/forkful/content/en/python/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers involves creating numbers that cannot be reasonably predicted better than by chance, which is essential for developing simulations, games, and security algorithms.
-Programmers do this to introduce unpredictability or simulate real-world phenomena in their applications.

 ## How to:
 Python provides the `random` module that helps in generating random numbers for various uses.
 Here's how to get started:

 1. **Importing the module**